MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-happening-to-machine-learning-server.md

 [!INCLUDE [retirement banner](~/includes/machine-learning-server-retirement.md)]

-Microsoft Machine Learning Server 9.4.7 is enterprise software for data science, providing R and Python interpreters, base distributions of R and Python, additional high-performance libraries from Microsoft, and an operationalization capability for advanced deployment scenarios.
-Machine Learning Server runs on-premises and in the cloud, on a variety of operating systems, and can run in a distributed mode.
-Web services are hosted on a server grid on-premises or in the cloud and can be integrated with line-of-business applications.
-Additionally, Machine Learning Server integrates with Active Directory and Azure Active Directory and includes role-based access control to satisfy security and compliance needs of your enterprise.
-The ability to deploy to an elastic grid lets you scale seamlessly with the needs of your business, both for batch and real-time scoring.
+[Microsoft Machine Learning Server 9.4.7](what-is-machine-learning-server.md) is the last version and the **support will end on June 30, 2020**.
+Machine Learning Server is enterprise software for data science, providing R and Python interpreters, base distributions of R and Python, additional high-performance libraries from Microsoft, and an operationalization capability for advanced deployment scenarios.

-The support for Machine Learning Server ends on June 30, 2022.
-This article explains options for replacing the functionality of Microsoft Machine Learning Server and migration strategies for code and data implemented on Microsoft Machine Learning Server.
+This article explains options for replacing the functionality of Machine Learning Server and migration strategies for code and data implemented on Machine Learning Server.

-The first decision point for these options is the locations of compute and data storage for analysis.
+The first decision point for these options is the locations of compute and data storage for analysis, either on-premises or in the cloud.

 ## On-premises deployment options

-Microsoft Machine Learning Server environments are available completely independent of connecting to the Internet or Intranets.
+Machine Learning Server environments are available completely independent of connecting to the Internet or intranets.
 These are normally high-security environments where large-scale data analysis is critical, but the data is extremely sensitive.

 ### SQL Server Big Data Clusters